How to Compress Videos for Smaller File Size Without Quality Loss

 Lossless compression reduces file size without discarding any data at all.
 The decompressed file is bit-for-bit identical to the original.
 Lossless codecs (like FFV1 or Apple ProRes) produce much larger files than lossy codecs, and are used primarily in professional video editing workflows, not for sharing or web delivery.

-For most people, high-quality lossy compression is the goal — and it's what tools like Mysoft are optimized for.
+For most people, high-quality lossy compression is the goal — and it's what tools like Linraw doVideo are optimized for.

 What Affects Video File Size